sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-events/events.md

 linkTitle: "Events Reference"
 reference_title: "Events"
 type: "reference"
-description: "Read this reference to learn about Sensu events, the containers that provide context for checks and metrics and represent the state of your infrastructure."
+description: "An event is a generic container that Sensu uses to provide context for checks and metrics.
+You can use events to represent the state of your infrastructure and create automated monitoring workflows.
+Read the reference doc to learn about events."
 weight: 20
 version: "6.4"
 product: "Sensu Go"